ThomBator/ThomBator/README.md

 # Hi my name is Thom Bator.
-I am a Junior Software Developer & Freelance Copywriter from Toronto, Canada.
+I am a Junior Software Developer from Toronto, Canada.

 I recently graduated with a B.Sc in Computer Science at Western Governors University.
 Before entering into my degree program I worked for about 10 years as an advertising copywriter and video script writer.